If you haven’t been able to tell, I kind of have a thing for spring rolls. For instance:

 - 2 Tbsp sweetener (i.e. maple syrup, agave, brown sugar, or honey if not vegan)

 Start by preparing quinoa.
 Heat a small saucepan over medium heat.
 Once hot, add 1 Tbsp oil and quinoa and quick toast for 2-3 minutes.
-Then add 2 cups water, bring to a low boil, then reduce heat to low and cover.
+Then add 2 cups water (amount as original recipe is written // if altering batch size, use 1:2 ratio quinoa to water), bring to a low boil, then reduce heat to low and cover.
 Cook for 15-20 minutes, or until all liquid is absorbed and it's light and fluffy in texture.

 Prep vegetables and herbs and set aside.